 - Sickness

-- Medical/dental appointments
+- Medical/dental appointments, including those to support mental ill health

 - Approved educational activities

 - Religious observations

 - Family bereavement

 - Interviews at another school- for example at secondary transfer

 - Educational activities such as residential trips.

-Holidays will not be authorised by the school, unless there are exceptional circumstances such as terminal illness in the family.
+Holidays will not be authorised by the school unless there are exceptional circumstances such as terminal illness in the family.
 Requests for such circumstances will be considered by the Headteacher on an individual basis.

 In cases of absence due to serious and prolonged illness, school will discuss with parents on an individual basis about possible phased return to school.
-School can plan with parents to provide education at home for pupils who are likely to be absent for a number of weeks due to health issues.
+School can plan with parents to provide education at home for pupils who are likely to be absent for several weeks due to health issues.
 School will contact the Educational Support for Medical Absences team (ESTMA) to see if home tutoring can be arranged.